-The Bank's loan portfolio and investment securities portfolio (net of provisions) together constituted 67.0 per cent. of its total assets, or AED 419.8 billion, as at 30 June 2017.
-As at 30 June 2017, the borrowers in respect of 68.0 per cent. of the outstanding gross loans and advances to customers are located in the UAE, 4.0 per cent. are located in other Middle East countries and the remaining 28.0 per cent. are located outside the region.
-Of the Bank's total gross loans and advances to customers as at 30 June 2017, personal loans and credit cards accounted for 21.3 per cent., real estate accounted for 19.5 per cent., the banks and services sectors accounted for 14.6 per cent. and the transport and communication sectors accounted for 8.8 per cent.
+The Bank's loan portfolio and investment securities portfolio (net of provisions) together constituted AED 452.6 billion, or 65.4 per cent. of its total assets, as at 30 June 2018.
+Of the Bank's total gross loans and advances to customers as at 30 June 2018, real estate accounted for 25.3 per cent., banks and other financial institutions accounted for 16.8 per cent. and personal loans and credit cards accounted for 15.8 per cent.

-The Bank's investment securities portfolio comprised AED 80.5 billion (or 81.7 per cent.) non-trading debt securities as at 30 June 2017.
+The Bank's investment securities portfolio comprised AED 90.0 billion (or 83.4 per cent.) non-trading debt securities as at 30 June 2018.
 The Bank's non-trading debt securities portfolio has significant exposure to MENA region issuers which are principally government and public sector entities.
-As at 30 June 2017, AED 42.6 billion, or 53.0 per cent. of the portfolio comprised exposure primarily to MENA region issuers.
+As at 30 June 2018, AED 48.3 billion, or 53.6 per cent., of the portfolio comprised exposure primarily to MENA region issuers.

-Further, the majority of the population in the UAE is comprised of non-nationals who require a renewable work permit sponsored by their employer to work and reside in the UAE (see "Overview of the UAE and Abu Dhabi").
+Further, the majority of the population in the UAE is comprised of non-nationals who require a renewable work permit sponsored by their employer to work and reside in the UAE (see "Overview of the United Arab Emirates and Abu Dhabi").
 Therefore, most of the Bank's customer base and retail loan portfolio is comprised of UAE-based expatriates.
 The Bank is exposed to a "skip risk" that such customers may leave the UAE without making repayments on their loans.
 Although the Bank takes overseas enforcement action against "skip" borrowers in certain countries and regularly reviews its credit exposures and has in place systems for assessing the financial condition and creditworthiness of its debtors, its failure to do so accurately or effectively may result in an increase in the rate of default for the Bank's loan portfolio, which could have a material adverse effect on its business, results of operations, financial condition and prospects.